Unpacking High Performance: From the Racetrack to the Boardroom

 • James Vowles

-Team Principal, Formula 1 Team Atlassian Williams Racing
+Team Principal of the Formula 1 Team Atlassian Williams Racing

 • Sir Ben Ainslie